 All those years ago, when Royal Caribbean was a start-up company, it looked the part.
 The trailer on Biscayne Boulevard that housed the business would fit in a single conference room in the Group’s current Miami headquarters, which has a clear view of that spot on the Boulevard.

 Getting bigger has a lot of positives.
 But there are certain traits that helped us get where we are today and we will never lose.
 Chief among them is our entrepreneurial spirit.
-That is the force that drives us to innovate, to constantly strive to do better.Richard D. Fain, Chairman and CEO, Royal Caribbean Group
+That is the force that drives us to innovate, to constantly strive to do better.Richard D. Fain, Chair of the Board, Royal Caribbean Group

 Getting bigger carries the temptation to move slowly, take fewer chances.
 Royal Caribbean Group has always resisted that temptation.
 At the Group, growth fuels the penchant for trying new things and provides a larger landscape for conducting experiments.
 It means more opportunities for innovation — because great entrepreneurs know that breakout ideas are often the fast lane to success.